Materials & Nanophases Group: Structures, Characterization, Formulation, Applications and Recycling Processes

 1. Nanomaterials: In our laboratory, we synthesize and characterize low dimensionality materials (0, 1 and 2D), by all means necessary and available.
 These materials can often be exfoliated/dispersed in solution leading to some complex/colloidal fluids, exhibiting a very wide range of fascinating behaviors.
 In 2001, we discovered the first lamellar phase based on extended 2D nanosheets, and further confirmed it recently.

 1. Waste recycling: we are developing tools and processes for impoving various wastes recycling to enable more economically viable waste processing.
 Our efforts in this field started in 2013 and focussed at the time on an integrated microfluidic lab-on-chip that enables much faster exploration of multidimensional phase diagrams of complex fluids.
 Such lab-on-chip devices integrate various sensors as well as characterizations methods (such as FTIR in hollow waveguides, or X-ray fluorescence).
 This work was first funded, from 2013 util 2018, by the advanced ERC project REE-CYCLE (PI = Prof. Thomas Zemb) that aims at developing new rare earth extraction/recycling processes, at least 10 times more efficient that current liquid-liquid extraction processes, where JCG served as acting co-PI.
-Since then, within the joint CEA / NTU laboratory SCARCE, we have further developped the microfluidic platform as well as expanded our effort to other process steps in the recycling of e-waste (PCBs, plastics from e-wastes), such has:
+Since then, thanks to: (i) the NEA endowment to the joint CEA / NTU laboratory SCARCE (phase 1 2018-2023 and phase 2: 2023-2028); (ii) in 2023 funding from the French PEPR Recyclage program, and; (iii) industrial contracts, we are further developping the microfluidic platform as well as expanding our effort to other process steps in the recycling of e-waste (PCBs, plastics from e-wastes), such has:

 1. PCBs dismantling and associated electronic component sorting;